Bounding deformation spaces of Kleinian groups with two generators: Bounds using isometric circles

-In the special case that $Y$ is elliptic, the fixed point $0$ lies in both $D_1 $ and $ D_2 $ so both disks meet $\mathbf{K}$. \Cref{meetK} allows us to modify our generators in order to arrange this desirable configuration more generally, and therefore the following result (which generalises a result of Chang, Jennings, and Ree \cite{CJR} in the case of two parabolic generators) gives us a bound for arbitrary $ Y $.
+In the special case that $Y$ is elliptic, the fixed point $0$ lies in both $D_1 $ and $ D_2 $ so both discs meet $\mathbf{K}$. \Cref{meetK} allows us to modify our generators in order to arrange this desirable configuration more generally, and therefore the following result (which generalises a result of Chang, Jennings, and Ree \autocite{CJR} who proved a similar theorem for the\ case of two parabolic generators) gives us a bound for arbitrary $ Y $.